-Korean culture has definitely mastered the art of preserving foods.
+Korean culture is a master of preserving foods.
 Kimchi is the best known example of a food preserving technique that has been around since ancient times.
-Kimchi unlike other health enhancing fermented foods contain an additional health benefit of fiber.

 You can remove the refined sugar and add a sliced pear.
-Sugar is necessary to feed the bacteria to produce carbon dioxide, aiding to the fementation process, this is a very important attribute to the formula.
+Sugar is necessary to feed the bacteria to produce carbon dioxide aiding to the fermentation process.
+This is a very important attribute to the formula.

 5-6 Pounds small sized Napa Cabbage